 Describe how a regular day looks like for you?

 A.B.: Each day is different depending on where me and the camper are located.
 However, the most common day: Get up and take care of my pup, Sequoia.
 Unless I shoot a sunrise, then she gets to sleep in.
 Following that I’m cleaning, organizing, or eating.
 Then during mid-day I’m either traveling, or hiding in my camper editing, writing, and emailing.
 You can also find me working out in random places.
 I pack a little ‘gym’ with me.
 A couple dumbbells, resistance bands, perfect push ups, and a jump rope.
+In case of an emergency, I also bring my blade knife that I bought from this amazing pocket knife store.
 Most that have traveled with me know my supplements and know to stay away from the blue juice.
 My membership is cheap… then I try and land somewhere for sunset to edit or shoot the stars all night.
 Rinse and repeat.